Stealing Personal Data from Thousands of AXA Singapore: Who is to Blame?

 “We understand that AXA has taken steps to address the vulnerability in its Health Portal.
 MAS takes a serious view of this incident and is investigating the matter,” a MAS spokesman said in a statement.

-In view of this, the CSA said companies must make the appropriate risk assessment, prioritise cybersecurity and adopt proactive measures to better protect themselves against cyber attacks.
+In view of this, the CSA said companies must make the appropriate risk assessment, prioritise cybersecurity and adopt proactive measures.
+These could at least protect themselves against cyber attacks.

-Gavin Chow, network and security strategist at cyber security solutions firm Fortinet, said hackers could masquerade as AXA or any commercial entity to trick victims to reveal their e-banking username and passwords.
+Gavin Chow, network and security strategist at cybersecurity solutions firm Fortinet, said hackers could masquerade as AXA or any commercial entity.
+This way, they can trick victims to reveal their e-banking username and passwords.

-Hackers could also trick victims into installing malware into their computers or mobile phones.
-When phones are infected by malware, hackers can steal one-time passwords sent via SMS for making fraudulent transactions.
+Hackers could also trick victims into installing malware onto their computers or mobile phones.
+When malware has infected devices, hackers can steal one-time passwords sent via SMS for making fraudulent transactions.

 “If anyone is using their birth dates as passwords, change it now,” said Chow.

-Singapore’s privacy commission, the Personal Data Protection Commission, said it is investigating the breach.
+Singapore’s privacy commission, the Personal Data Protection Commission, has stated it is investigating the breach.
 “We understand that AXA has addressed the vulnerability in their system,” a Commission spokesman said.

-The AXA incident has reminded us that IT security should not be overlooked.
-It is advisable to get help from experts who are specialised in IT Security to secure your data.
-IT Solution was one of the top 10 firewall service providers who can assist you to deliver high-performance, scalable security solutions that are designed to safeguard highly sensitive infrastructure data and provide enhanced cyber security.
+The AXA incident has reminded us to not overlook IT security.
+It is advisable to get help from experts in IT Security to secure your data.
+IT Solution is the best firewall service provider you can find.
+Their team can assist you to deliver high-performance, scalable security solutions that safeguard highly sensitive infrastructure data and provide robust cybersecurity.